vzhou842/victorzhou.com/content/posts/2019-02-09-a-javascript-bug.md

 category: "Javascript"
 tags:
   - "Javascript"
-description: "This is an actual bug I had once."
+description: "Fun Fact: this is an actual bug I had once."
 ---

 Here's a bit of Javascript that prints "Hello World!" on two lines: